 The results speak for themselves:

 After more than thirty depositions, and three years, Buzbee went to trial against a General Contractor and Subcontractor who negligently started a fire resulting in more than $12 million in damages to a condo project.
-After two days of trial, the General Contractor settled on favorable terms--Buzbee kept going, and obtained a $30 million verdict against the Subcontractor, and a finding of "no liability" against his clients.
+After two days of trial, the General Contractor settled on favorable terms--Buzbee kept going, and obtained a significant verdict against the Subcontractor, and a finding of "no liability" against his clients.

 Retained by famed recording artist and businessman Jimmy Buffet to protect various trade marks and intellectual property, Buzbee not only stopped the infringing company in its tracks, but through his efforts, had the owner temporarily jailed.
 The case settled on extremely favorable terms shortly thereafter.

 Offered only $100,000 to settle a hotly disputed, high profile, toxic release case on the day of trial--Buzbee rejected the offer, and obtained a record-setting verdict.
 The case, which was reported to be one of the largest of the year in the country, and the largest ever against BP, settled confidentially thereafter.